gintalk/WebsiteCategorizer/README.md

 This service has two exposed APIs:
-- /web-texts: receives a single parameter called `url` pointing to a website on the Internet, returns the page source cleaned of html tags and scripts
+- /web-texts: receives a single parameter called `url` pointing to a website on the Internet, returns the page source cleaned of html tags and scripts. <b>ANSWER TO PART 1</b>
-- /web-texts/categories: receives multiple `url` parameters, returns the categories which each URL falls into
+- /web-texts/categories: receives multiple `url` parameters, returns the categories which each URL falls into. <b>ANSWER TO PART 2</b>

 # Deploying to a local Kubernetes Cluster, with the help of `minikube`, `kubectl` and `docker`